knamdar/DGX-Spark-Recipes/README.md

 ## ComfyUI
 Run ComfyUI on DGX Spark with the Docker image and scripts in `ComfyUI/README.md`.

+## Network
+Bring up a simple point-to-point QSFP link between two DGX Spark nodes using the steps in `Network/README.md`.

 ## Environment assumptions
 - Access to an NVIDIA DGX system with recent NVIDIA drivers.